 The Agenda pull-down menu on the top right lets you display the events in a variety of ways.

-If your organization maintains an online calendar with a feed, this calendar can be subscribed to — and your events would automatically appear on Green Pages’s calendar (with their tags, if you assigned tags on your calendar).
+If your organization maintains an online calendar with a feed, this calendar can be subscribed to — and your events would automatically appear on Green Pages’s calendar (with their tags if you assigned them on your calendar).
 This will save you and us time and avoid typographical errors.

 You can also embed a copy of this calendar in another website so it is displayed there as well.
 You can also embed a filtered view of your calendar with only some kinds of the events.